-The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP and include all adjustments necessary for the fair presentation of the Company's financial position for the periods presented.
+The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S.GAAP") and include all adjustments necessary for the fair presentation of the Company's financial position for the periods presented.

 Consolidation